img-1

-Importance of a schedule update review
+Importance of Schedule update review

 I have been involved in planning and scheduling for many years and have found that a proper review of the schedule is one of the elements of an update that is neglected, forgotten or just simply ignored.
 During this paper I will attempt to explain why I believe it is the most important part of a schedule update and highlight what are the key elements that need to be reviewed, whom is responsible for performing the schedule update review and possible actions that need to be taken.
 In this paper I will use the term schedule which relates to the project CPM schedule.